 Listen to how the car squeals when you turn the steering wheel.
 A stretched steering belt is likely to make it squeal.
 Also, if you push the brakes and hear a high pitched squeal, it indicates that the brake pads are worn out.
 So, consider having the pads replaced.

 4. Listen to the grinding sound

 The sound will be heard when there is an issue with the gears meshing.
 When the fluid is too low, or the gears are worn out, you are likely to experience this problem.

 All said, use all your senses to help figure out where the problem could be.
-It will enable you to point out the problem when you visit a mechanic.
-Point out the areas you suspect may be having issues and tell them to check it out.
+It will enable you to point out the problem when you visit an auto repair shop.
+If your vehicle unfortunately breaks down in the middle of the road, you may contact a Road Side Tractor Trailer Repair service for help.
+Point out the areas you suspect may be having issues like the need for a driveline repair and tell them to check it out.
 This way, you will reduce the chances of being overcharged.